kmorrell27/UpperCrustCatering/ready-to-heat.md

 With the current situatation in Illinois, Upper Crust is happy to offer delicious home-cooked meals that can easily be reheated throughout the week.

 Each meal serves a family of 4 people and can easily be reheated throughout the week.
-Add a hot meal for $40 more.

 Choose from the options below. $35 for each selection.
 All dishes include reheating instructions.